KOKODA CHALLENGE EVENTS

 Depending on your assessment of the situation, in the event of an injury or emergency, the following procedures are recommended:

-- Contact Command Centre on the emergency phone number given to you on the briefing night and inform them of the situation.
-This will be a dedicated phone for emergencies only.
+- Contact Command Centre on the emergency phone number located on the back of your race bib and inform them of the situation.
+This will be a dedicated phone for EMERGENCIES ONLY.
 Depending on the situation make your way to the nearest checkpoint, which will have first aid and communication available.

 - Ring 000 and when asked your name also state “we are participating in The Kokoda Challenge”.

 - If you become LOST: stop, gather the team and attempt to establish your position from the last known location.
+Check your All Trails map and see if you are on track.
 Track marking tapes are located approximately 100 m apart.
 Once you are sure you've found the correct path, continue.
 Do not make the situation worse by continuing to travel if you are still unsure of your position.
 If required, call the emergency phone number and speak with race officials.

 - Bush Fire.
 Phone the event emergency number if you are between checkpoints and believe you are in danger, to advise or gather information.
 Follow event officials' instructions and remain at a CP if advised to do so by officials.
 If trapped, call emergency services on 000 or 112 from a mobile.
 Find a safe position in water, away from trees (in clear ground), in low ground or dig a trench.